Fossetts Farm Stadium

-Fossetts Park is the provisional name for a football stadium proposed to be built in Southend-on-Sea, Essex, England as a new home for Southend United F.C. to replace its current town centre Roots Hall Stadium.
-The name may be changed if sponsorship for the stadium is secured.
-Initial proposals for the new stadium emerged in 1998; planning permission was applied for, and later confirmed by Southend Council, in 2008 but at that time the scheme depended entirely on financing from a proposed adjacent retail and leisure development, which failed to happen.
-In 2020, a new deal was agreed, based instead on delivery of 1300 new homes, split between the Fossetts Farm site (c.
+The Fossetts Farm Stadium was a proposed football stadium in Southend-on-Sea, Essex, England for Southend United, replacing Roots Hall Stadium in urban Prittlewell.
+Initial proposals for the new stadium emerged in 1998; planning permission was applied for, and later confirmed by Southend Council, in 2008.
+At that time the scheme, championed by club chairman and property developer Ron Martin, depended entirely on financing from a proposed adjacent retail and leisure development, which failed to happen.

+In 2020, a new deal was agreed, based instead on delivery of 1,300 new homes, split between the Fossetts Farm site (c.
 800) and Roots Hall (c.
 500).
-However, council planning approval for homes and a 16,226 stadium had still not been given in February 2023.
+However, council planning approval for revised plans including a 16,226-seat stadium had still not been given in August 2023.
+In September 2023, a consortium bidding to buy Southend United suggested the club might remain at Roots Hall due to the "non-viability" of the stadium project.

+After the sale of the club to the consortium was confirmed on 3 October 2023, the stadium plan was abandoned.
+Concerns about the viability of the housing-only development at Fossetts Farm continued, delaying completion of the club's sale until July 2024, by which time the number of homes had been reduced to no more than 850.
+In December 2024, construction of 805 family homes was expected to start in 2026.